 I turned away from his maddening smirk but allowed him to continue to hold me.
 We walked slowly, our feet crunching the gravel path in syncopation.
 Hope seemed to draw closer and closer with each step, enveloping me in his warmth against the chilly breeze.

-I looked up to the stars, which shone bright and sharp as we drew a little further from the lighted path.
+I looked up to the stars, which shone bright and sharp as we walked away from the lighted path.
 I traced the cat’s tail, the pyramid, and the maiden’s bow, which was just rising in the east, but I could not distract myself from my pounding heart.

 After a moment, Hope paused in his walk and leaned over to whisper in my ear.